Common “Why Do I” Questions Many Of Us Want Answers To

 Sleep disorders can cause changes to your sleep patterns and quality.
 If you notice that you’re having trouble falling or staying asleep, consider contacting your healthcare provider to ask about an assessment for a sleep disorder.
 However, if you have trouble winding down at night or stay awake due to anxious thoughts, then a mental health concern could be contributing to your insomnia.
 In some cases, prolonged sleep deprivation can substantially impact your safety, quality of life, and overall well-being, so it can be important to seek treatment.

-Know when to reach out for help
+Know when it’s just curiosity versus when to reach out for help

 If you are experiencing mental health symptoms, particularly if the effects interfere with your daily life and ability to function, it can be best to speak to your healthcare provider about an assessment and treatment plan.
 Alternatively, your healthcare provider may refer you to a licensed mental health professional in your area.